 If we were to use the results found above in modeling building we would remove the dummy variables indicating Asian or other race from our model.
 This would be a poor decision.
 When looking at the pairwise tests we are actually preforming three statistical tests.
 For that reason, our Type I error is increased, and we are more likely to mistakenly reject the null hypothesis.
 This does seem the case, as the overall test conducted in (a) and (d) found that there was no relationship between race and diabetes, while we did find some significant relationships in parts (c) and (f).
-Secondly, although the same conclusions were reached regarding pairwise significance in (c) and (f) the p-values yielded were different.
+Secondly, although the same conclusions were reached regarding pairwise significance in (c) and (f) the p-values yielded were different (if you remove the indicator for Asian and others, you actually treating them in the same category as whites and thus the inference will become very different.
+This is major reason.
+This is not related to multiple testing really.
+Please refer to the key -3).

+Grade: 2/5

 Methods: LDL was recoded as a categorical variable based on the categories suggested by the Mayo Clinic.
 The levels are LDL less than 70 mg/dL, 70-99 mg/dL, 100-129 mg/dL, 130-159 mg/dL, 160-189 mg/dL, and LDL greater than 189 mg/dL.
 Dummy variables were coded to indicate which LDL category subjects belong to.
 Descriptive statistics were generated.
 Due to the censored nature of the data, Kaplan-Meier curves were plotted by each LDL category.
 Survival probabilities at 2 and 5 years for each LDL group were also calculated.
 A robust Cox proportional regression model was also fitted to assess the relationship between all-cause mortality and serum LDL levels, using the dummy variables mentioned above.
 Hazard ratios comparing instantaneous risk of death between LDL groups were estimated, as well as corresponding 95% confidence intervals (using robust standard error estimates).
-The reference group used in the model was a group with LDL serum levels less than 77 mg/dL.
+The reference group used in the model was a group with LDL serum levels less than 70 mg/dL (-1).
 An overall Wald test was performed to evaluate the association between LDL and all-cause mortality.
-Pairwise Wald tests were conducted to test the null hypothesis that risk of death is the same between subjects with LDL levels less than 70 mg/dL and other LDL groups.
-All tests were two-sided and preformed at the 0.05 alpha level.
+Pairwise Wald tests were conducted to test the null hypothesis that risk of death is the same between subjects with LDL levels less than 70 mg/dL and other LDL groups (The pairwise tests are very bad.-1).
+All tests were two-sided and preformed at the 0.05 alpha level (you alpha level will be greater than 0.05 due to multiple comparison -1).
+(Also, your methods for descriptive statistics are insufficient -1 )